 Your paper should (a) be numbered (no title page), (b) include appropriate headings, (c) be free of mechanical errors, (d) have an overall flow of textual material, and (e) be a minimum of five (5) double-spaced pages (not including references) (12 point, Times New Roman font).
-I suggest that you begin formulating your final project as you begin the course by recording in your final project working document "take aways" and "gems of learning" as you proceed through the topics (chapters), rather than trying to put it all together at the end of the course.
+I suggest that you begin formulating your final project as you begin the course by creating a final project working document and recording in the working document "take-aways" and "gems of learning" as you proceed through the topics (chapters), rather than trying to put it all together at the end of the course.
 The former approach will result in a more inclusive recording of your learning in the course, instead of a haphazard, patchwork of ideas put together at the end.